 In this study, we refer to all of our participants as Eastern European, although we feel this description needs some clarification.
 Some of the participants, such as those from Hungary and Slovakia, are technically Central Europeans due to the geographical location of their countries within Europe.
 However, many Eastern European as well as Central European countries (e.g., Slovakia, Hungary, etc.) remained under the control of the former Soviet Union's communist regime after World War II up until the late 1980's.
-Due to this shared historical past, we have referred to Central European participants as 'Eastern European' throughout our paper.
+Due to this shared historical past, we have referred to Central European participants as Eastern European throughout our paper.

 In recruiting vulnerable research participants from what is considered to be a hidden population (Faugier and Sargeant 1997; Lahman et al. 2011), we faced crucial methodological issues, including random sampling.
-We were able to recruit nineteen participants by using snowball sampling as a 'referral method', whereby a few initial contacts generated further contacts (Atkinson and Flint 2001; Browne 2002).
-Previous research provides convincing arguments that when studying hard to reach populations whereby random assignment is not feasible (Faugier and Sargeant 1997) and when the aim of the study is 'exploratory' or 'descriptive' (Hendricks, Blanken and Adriaans 1992), snowball sampling presents an acceptable and commonly used non-random technique.
-Although our non-random sampling design raises issues regarding generalization from our results, this method was congruent with our research goals of investigating a 'social process' (Faugier and Sargeant 1997), in this case the psychosocial experiences of undocumented Eastern European immigrants.
+We were able to recruit nineteen participants by using snowball sampling as a referral method, where a few initial contacts generated further contacts (Atkinson and Flint 2001; Browne 2005).
+Previous research provides convincing arguments that when studying hard to reach populations where random assignment is not feasible (Faugier and Sargeant 1997)

+and when the aim of the study is exploratory or descriptive (Hendriks and Blanken 1992), snowball sampling presents an acceptable and commonly used non-random technique.
+Although our non-random sampling design raises issues regarding generalization from our results, this method was congruent with our research goal of investigating a social process (Faugier and Sargeant 1997), in this case the psychosocial experiences of undocumented Eastern European immigrants.

-Of the 19 interviews conducted, one of the interviews was discarded because the individual's tourist visa had not yet expired, therefore he wasn't an undocumented immigrant.
+Of the 19 interviews conducted, one of the interviews was discarded because the individual's tourist visa had not yet expired, therefore he couldn't be considered an undocumented immigrant.
 The other 18 participants included in this study reported being undocumented immigrants.
-Most of the participants (17), arrived in the United States legally holding either a temporary work or travel visa, but lost their legal status after the expiration of their visas.
-Only one of the participants arrived in the United States by crossing the U.S.-Mexican border.
-Our data is in line with previous reports indicating that the majority of undocumented Europeans are visa overstayers.
-In comparison only 1.7% of Mexican immigrants, 2.4% of South American immigrants, and 3.2% of Central American immigrants enter the United States with a valid visa (Pew Hispanic Center 2006).
+Most of the participants (17) arrived in the United States legally holding either a temporary work or travel visa, but lost their legal status after the expiration of their visas.
+Only one of the participants arrived in the United States by crossing the U.S.-Mexico border.
+Our data is in line with previous reports indicating that the majority of undocumented Europeans are visa overstayers (Pew Hispanic Center 2006).
 Of the 18 participants included in our study, 7 were men and 11 were women, all of whom had immigrated to the United States between 1991 and 2010.
 Nine participants came from Hungary, 5 from Slovakia, 3 from Poland and 1 from Lithuania.
 The participants ranged in age between 25 and 40 with a mean age of 34.40 (SD = 4.25).
 Seventeen participants resided in Connecticut and one resided in New Jersey.
 Eight participants were married, 5 were in a romantic relationship, 4 were single and 1 was divorced.
 Of those in a marital or romantic relationship, 11 had partners of the same national origin and 9 had either one or two children.
 All of the children resided with their parents and held either an American or a dual citizenship.